iSEE/iSEE/README.md

 * **Sample assay plot**: Adaptive plot of expression data across features for any two samples or one sample against one feature metadata.

-* **Row statistics table**: Table of feature metadata.
+* **Row data table**: Table of feature metadata.

 ### Integrated visualization

 The _iSEE_ user interface contains the following components that integrate sample and feature information:

-* **Heat map plot**: Visualize multiple features across multiple samples annotated with sample metadata.
+* **Complex heatmap plot**: Visualize multiple features across multiple samples annotated with sample metadata.

 ### Custom panels

-The _iSEE_ user interface allows users to programmatically define their own plotting and table panels.
+The _iSEE_ API allows users to programmatically define their own plotting and table panels.

-* **Custom data plot**: Plotting panel that can be assigned any user-defined function returning a `ggplot` object.

-* **Custom statistics table**: Table panel that can be assigned any user-defined function returning a `data.frame` object.
+See the section [Extending _iSEE_](#extending-isee) further below.

 ### Miscellaneous